 Physical Development and Motor Skills

-The physical benefits of play extend far beyond basic exercise.
-Scientific studies have established that active play contributes to:
+The physical benefits of play go beyond basic exercise.
+Studies have found that active play contributes to:

 - Enhanced gross motor skill development